osmanrkhan/20x_BIO16/Documentations/Implemation.md

 The first method is a simple bivariate plot of two variables.
 In the second method a slider is created to show the bivariate relationship through time (24 hours) for a fixed (user-selected interval).
 In other words, the data is divided into chunks(or frames) of a fixed, user-selected time interval, then the bivariate relationship for each frame was graphed.
 Finally, a slider was created to allow the user to switch in between frames.
 For example, if the interval in 30 minutes, the first frame would graph data from 0:00 - 0:30, the second frame would graph data from 0:30 - 1:00 etc...

 The `bivariate_ui` function creates three select inputs ([selectInput](https://shiny.rstudio.com/reference/shiny/1.5.0/selectInput.html) options.
 Two of these select input allow the user to select the variables to plot, and the last allows the user to choose the time interval for the bivariate plot through time.
 Two action buttons ([actionButton()](https://shiny.rstudio.com/reference/shiny/1.5.0/actionButton.html)) are used to let the user choose which graph to plot.
+A navigation panel is used to separate the data for summer from winter.
+See [navbarPage](https://shiny.rstudio.com/reference/shiny/1.0.5/navbarPage.html).

 The `bivariate_server` makes use of the [eventReactive](https://shiny.rstudio.com/reference/shiny/1.5.0/observeEvent.html) option that R shiny provides to observe when the user presses the action buttons.